UUDigitalHumanitieslab/theaterdramaturgiebank/docs/README.rst

 ===============
 You can import new posts (or update existing posts) by using the `WP All Import`_ plug-in.
 This plug-in allows for uploading .csv-files into WordPress.
 A .csv-file can be created from Microsoft Excel by using the *Save as...*-functionality.

 The plug-in can be accessed from the administration menu by clicking on *All Import*.
 Click *Manage imports* from the menu to view existing imports, and click one the available import to upload a new version of the file which contains all records.
 The importer will try to match each row of the import to an existing post by using the **key** field from the .csv-file.
+If there's no post with this key, the importer will create a new post.

 .. _`WP All Import`: http://www.wpallimport.com/